 Teen Drug Abuse is a Key to the Perceived “In” Crowd

-Fitting in is always a major contributor for doing things that an adolescent knows is probably not a good idea.
+Fitting in is always a major contributor to doing things that an adolescent knows is probably not a good idea.
 Even if they only think that others in the peer group are doing a drug, they might start up proactively.
 Peer acceptance is huge at that age.
 They don’t worry whether you will accept the behavior.

 Self-Medicating Tendencies Start Early